Updated on September 11, 2023

 6. The Prenup Was Not in Writing

 A court will invalidate your prenuptial agreement if it is not in writing.
-Texas law requires prenups to be in writing to be considered valid and legally binding.
+Texas law requires prenups to be in writing and signed by both parties to be considered valid and legally binding.

 An oral prenuptial agreement is not legally enforceable even if one of the parties recorded the conversation.
 Still, just because your prenuptial agreement is in writing is no guarantee that the prenup is enforceable and valid under Texas law.

 7. The Prenup Addresses Issues outside of Its Jurisdiction